Save big (up to $1,875) on small business tools with our free membership, business.com+

 E-commerce cart abandonment is when a customer visits an online store, adds items to their shopping cart and then decides to leave the website before completing the purchase.
 While some shopping cart abandonment is inevitable, the practice can adversely affect online sellers via revenue loss and skewed website data.

 However, instead of viewing abandoned carts as lost sales, consider them opportunities.
-“While e-commerce cart abandonment doesn’t typically hold a positive connotation, it is overwhelmingly an opportunity for a brand to showcase their value to a customer, to make a sale and to drive long-term loyalty,” explained marketing technology expert Garin Hobbs.
+“While e-commerce cart abandonment doesn’t typically hold a positive connotation, it is overwhelmingly an opportunity for a brand to showcase its value to a customer, to make a sale and to drive long-term loyalty,” explained marketing technology expert Garin Hobbs.

 How do you recover abandoned carts with email marketing?

-Strategic email marketing is an excellent way to win back potential customers who’ve abandoned their shopping carts.
-However, this requires more than a simple reminder that they’ve left items in their cart.
 “Most customers expect a generic ‘Hey [first name], you left some items in your cart!’ email,” Hobbs noted.
 “But an agile, intuitive e-commerce brand will use this opportunity to connect with potential customers on a deeper level.”

-Abandoned shopping cart emails can be an immensely effective e-commerce marketing strategy with excellent open rates.
-According to Moosend, over 40 percent of all cart abandonment emails are opened, and their click-through rate (CTR) is 21 percent.
+Abandoned shopping cart emails can be a highly effective digital marketing strategy with excellent email open rates.
+In fact, according to Moosend’s 2025 database analysis, more than 40 percent of cart abandonment emails are opened, and their click-through rate (CTR) is 21 percent.
+Additionally, 50 percent of users who clicked on these emails completed their purchase.

 It’s worth your while to create savvy and timely cart abandonment emails that resonate with your audience and increase conversions.
 Here are tips and best practices for your abandoned shopping cart email marketing messages:

 1. Show the customer what they’re missing.